Enforcing Legal Arrangements

 Ensuring That Agreements Are Not Taken Lightly

-When someone has been issued an instruction by a judge and intentionally refuses to follow that order, they are considered to be in contempt of court.
+When someone has been issued an instruction by a judge and intentionally refuses to follow that order, they may be considered to be in contempt of court.
 Common forms of contempt include failing to pay child support or spousal support, not following the visitation agreement set down by the court, resistance to the agreed division of property or improper parenting conduct.

 If your former spouse has not respected the terms of a court order, there may be serious consequences for them.
 Those consequences can include: